aaron-grau/curic/react/projects/pokedex/README.md

 requests for the `pokemon` resource should be assumed to be asking for a JSON response instead of HTML.
 When we render a template, instead of looking for `template.html.erb`, Rails will look for `template.json.jbuilder`.

+Stylesheets have been provided for you in the skeleton.
+Follow the sample jsx structures provided in the instructions to have these stylings applied.

 [skeleton-zip]: ./skeleton.zip?raw=true

 ## Phase 1: NPM and Webpack